mpax235/Windows-7-Simulator-on-Web/README.md

 This is a Windows 7 simulator made with HTML, CSS and JavaScript.

 # Credits
-- mpax235
-> creating this project
+- mpax235 for creating this Simulator